 Audi is obviously looking forward to being in the coming Gran Turismo 5.
 After all, the Quattro company has created a website to promote its car on the Nürburgring in real life and in the game, and it interviewed GT5 mastermind Kazunori Yamauchi about what fans can expect.
-Yamauchi-san revealed that the game is going to offer not only more vehicles, more online features, and increased detail, but it will also include night racing, damage rendering (previously confirmed), and weather changes
+Yamauchi-san revealed that the game is going to offer not only more vehicles, more online features, and increased detail,

 Here's another iPhone application that demonstrates that soon there is nothing you won't be able to know if you have just one device.
 DevToaster has created an app called Rev that reads information straight from the OBD-II port on your car and displays it on your iPhone.
 When it's fully operational, Rev can display things like vehicle speed, RPM, fuel consumption, calculated engine load, and a host of other parameters.
 You'll even be able to check and reset engine and error codes.

 Click above for more screen shots of Bus Driver